joyshinola-byte/Frontend-web-development/README.md

 This project contains a Login Page and a Landing Page created using HTML, CSS, and JavaScript.
 When the user clicks the login button, a “Login Successful” alert message is displayed.
-After the alert, the user is redirected to the landing page successfully.
+After the alert the user is redirected to the landing page successfully.